School Groups: Activist Resources

-Having more young people shape and participate in our human rights movement will ensure that our shared future is more free, just, and equal.
+Having more young people lead, shape and participate in our human rights movement will ensure that our shared future is more free, just, and equal.

-Amnesty International & Human Rights Education
+Human Rights Education Materials & Resources

-To brush up on generic activist skills head over to our Activist Skill Up Series.
-There is a range of useful resources to explore and develop your skill set and confidence including:
+To brush up on generic activist skills, head over to our Activist Skill Up Series.
+There is a range of useful resources to explore and develop your skill set and confidence, including:

 Group Development Resources